epanov1602/CommandRevSwerve/docs/Command_Driving_Aiming.md

         # connect them together
         scoreCoral = lookForTheseTags.andThen(approachTheTag).andThen(alignAndPush).andThen(dropCoralOnLevel2)

-        # or you can do this, if you want to score the coral 15 centimeters to the right of above the AprilTag
+        # or you can do this, if you want to score the coral 15 centimeters to the right and two centimeters back from the AprilTag
-        # stepToSide = SwerveToSide(drivetrain=self.robotDrive, metersToTheLeft=-0.15, speed=0.2)
+        # stepToSide = SwerveToSide(drivetrain=self.robotDrive, metersToTheLeft=-0.15, metersBackwards=0.02, speed=0.2)
         # scoreCoral = lookForTheseTags.andThen(approachTheTag).andThen(alignAndPush).andThen(stepToSide).andThen(dropCoralOnLevel2)

 ```